Heaven on Earth – Traveling to Iceland

 Photo is a selfie of me and my husband.
 We look a little tired.
 Behind us is the Rainbow Road.
 The Road has stripes of red, orange, yellow, green, blue and purple paint.
 Behind us is a big chuch in the distance.
 There are several shops on either side of the road.

-On the first day we spent in Reykjavík, we did most of the touristy stuff including Rainbow Road, Hallgrímskirkja (a Lutheran Church), and shopping downtown.
-We ate a lot of waffles, drank a lot of coffee, and had to stay awake for 18+ hours due to the time zone difference.
+On the first day we spent in Reykjavík, we did most of the touristy stuff, including Rainbow Road, Hallgrímskirkja (a Lutheran Church), and shopping downtown.
+We ate a lot of waffles, drank many cups of coffee, and had to stay awake for 18+ hours due to the time zone difference.
 The jet lag hit both of us hard.

 Photo is a distant view of several mountains.
 The clouds look like they are laying on top of the mountains.
 There is a body of water that separates the mountains from where we were standing

 On the second and final day in Iceland, we went to The Blue Lagoon.
 The Blue Lagoon is a geothermal hot spring, spa, and hotel resort.
 This was another touristy thing to do, but so worth it.
-It’s about 30-40 minutes outside of Reykjavík, so not too far out of the way.
-As we arrived, there was a pathway that led to the entrance which again was surrounded by this black lava rock.
-The water at The Blue Lagoon was a bright blue color which seems so unnatural, yet beautiful.
-We made a reservation ahead of time, so we were able to quickly check-in and proceed to the springs.
-It was 50 degrees out, so pretty chilly, but the water was warm.
+It’s about thirty to forty minutes outside of Reykjavík, so not too far out of the way.
+As we arrived, there was a pathway that led to the entrance, which again was surrounded by this black lava rock.
+The water at The Blue Lagoon was a bright blue color, which was beautiful.
+We made a reservation ahead of time, so we were able to quickly check in and proceed to the springs.
+It was fifty degrees out, so pretty chilly, but the water was warm.
 We spent a few hours at the hot springs before navigating back to our hotel.

 This is a photo of me in a body of water.
 The water is a bright perwinkle blue.
 There are black rocks behind me stained with white patches